sangupta/bloomfilter/README.md

 -----------------------------------------

 `bloomfilter` was developed as I was looking for a fast persistable bloom filter implementation that could be customized to suit needs.
-The Google Guava bloom filter for some reason cannot be persisted well, does not provide for a disk-backed bit array implementation and all.
+The `Google Guava` bloom filter for few reasons cannot be persisted well, does not provide for a disk-backed bit array implementation, missing a counting bloom filter and last not the least the size of the payload.
+Many of my modules/projects did not need `Guava` and adding it just for using the bloom filter was coming out to be expensive.
+Thus, `bloomfilter` was born.

+The `bloomfilter` is inspired by the `Guava` bloom filter implementation and uses a similar approach, with more extensions baked in.

 Features
 --------